 Distribution transparency is achieved through a secondary backup server that replicates current data in the event of a failure.
 If a failure is to occur, such as the primary server shutting down, then the client will automatically switch connections to the backup server.
 Therefore, the only noticeable impact to the client will be data loss between the last backup time and the time of failure.

-Distributed architecture (create a visual model of the system.
-A UML deployment diagram is preferred, if you are familiar with them)
+Distributed architecture

 Security, to include authentication and data confidentiality.